Learn how to prepare and inject HEMLIBRA

 These are the primary supplies you will need to inject HEMLIBRA

 A syringe, a transfer needle, and an injection needle.
 You can learn more about all the supplies you may need in the HEMLIBRA Instructions for Use that comes with your HEMLIBRA.

 See a demonstration of how to use a transfer needle to prepare to

 inject HEMLIBRA.
 For more information, please refer to the Instructions for Use, or contact your

-On screen: How to Inject HEMLIBRA (emicizumab-kxwh)
+How to Inject HEMLIBRA (emicizumab-kxwh)

 Hi!
 I’m Michael, and today I’m going to demonstrate how to inject HEMLIBRA.
 Be sure to allow yourself enough time so your medication can reach room temperature and you can inject without interruption.
 Whether you’re injecting yourself or a person you care for, this video is a refresher of what you learned at your healthcare provider’s office or hemophilia treatment center.